What Are the Top Complications from Truck Accidents?

 Spinal Cord Injuries and Paralysis

 Spinal cord injuries may lead to paralysis.
-Spinal cord injuries may not show up immediately, so seeking medical care and getting an assessment is important.
+Spinal cord injuries may not show up immediately, so seeking medical care and getting an assessment is essential.

 Spinal cord injuries usually involve long-term recovery and healing, and many victims have permanent impairments.